Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Small limit

 where $k_{1}^{x}=k_{2}^{x}=\pi/6$.
 As $f_{\rm osc}(x)$ goes to a constant when $x\to 0^+$, the integrand behaves as

 and the integral has a logarithmic divergence.
 The continuum description breaks down at distances of the order of the lattice spacing.
 Consequently the matrix element $\big|\langle\chi_1|\mathcal{\bar{H}}^{\mathrm{osc}}_{\mathrm{str.}}|\chi_2\rangle\big|$ requires a short-distance regularization.
 This cutoff merely encodes unknown vortex core physics (i.e. the detailed form of \(H_{\text{string}}\) inside the unit cell) and does not affect the qualitative scaling of the splitting with \(\kappa\).
 We therefore evaluate the radial integral with a lower (UV) cutoff \(b\) chosen to be of the order of the dual vortex core, i.e. half the width of a hexagonal plaquette $a/2=0.5$.
-The dependence of the slope $\epsilon/\kappa$ with respect to the UV cutoff $b$ is shown in Fig.~\ref{fig:splitkapa}.
-For the reasonable value $b=0.5$, we compute $\epsilon$ as a function of $\kappa$, see Fig.~\ref{fig:Jversuskappastrings}.
-At small $\kappa$, $\epsilon$ is linear with a slope $\epsilon\simeq 0.6\,\kappa$.
+As earlier mentioned, the continuum theory does not determine the relative valley phases $\theta_1$ and $\theta_2$.
+They should be viewed as matching parameters between the continuum and lattice descriptions.
+In Fig.~\ref{fig:splitkapa}, we show how $\epsilon/\kappa$ depends on the parameters $\theta_1$, $\theta_2$ and $b$.
+For the reasonable value $b=0.5$, $\theta_1 = \theta_2 = 0$, we compute $\epsilon$ as a function of $\kappa$, see Fig.~\ref{fig:Jversuskappastrings}.
+At small $\kappa$, $\epsilon$ is linear with a slope $\epsilon\sim 0.6\,\kappa$.
 This is compatible with the exact result $\epsilon \simeq 0.566~\kappa$ when $\kappa \ll J$ (see below).
+The precise value of the slope $\epsilon/\kappa$ depends quantitatively on the parameters $\theta_1,\theta_2$, and $b$, but remains of order unity for all reasonable choices considered here.